Murli0399/Take-A-Trip-Clone/README.md

 - Login and Sign up using OTP
 - Search engine to search Flights
-- Sorting of flights (Price,Arrival,Duration,Departure)
+- Sorting of flights (Price, Arrival, Duration, Departure)
 - Filter Flights with respect to Airlines
 -  Search engine to search Hotels
 - Sorting of Hotels according to Price